EEN 531 Microcontrollers (3 Credits)

 An introduction to the analysis and design of discrete time systems.
-Time domain analysis, solution of difference equations, z-transform analysis, discrete Fourier transforms, sampling of continuous signals, digital filter design and state variable representations for discrete time systems
+Time domain analysis, solution of difference equations, z-transform analysis, discrete Fourier transforms, sampling of continuous signals, digital filter design and state variable representations for discrete time systems.

 EEN 661 Optics and Lasers (3 Credits)

-This course reviews the electromagnetic principles of optics; Maxwell's equations; reflection and transmission of electromagnetic fields at dielectric interfaces; Gaussian beams; interference and diffraction; laser theory with illustrations chosen from atomic, gas, and semiconductor laser systems; detectors, including photomultipliers and semiconductor-based detectors; and noise theory and noise sources in optical detection
+This course reviews the electromagnetic principles of optics; Maxwell's equations; reflection and transmission of electromagnetic fields at dielectric interfaces; Gaussian beams; interference and diffraction; laser theory with illustrations chosen from atomic, gas, and semiconductor laser systems; detectors, including photomultipliers and semiconductor-based detectors; and noise theory and noise sources in optical detection.

 EEN 663 Solid State Devices (3 Credits)

 This course introduces semiconductor device operation based on energy bands and carrier statistics.
 Describes the operation of p-n junctions and metal semiconductor junctions.
-Extends this knowledge to descriptions of bipolar and field effect transistors, and other microelectronic devices.
+Extends this knowledge to descriptions of bipolar and field effect transistors and other microelectronic devices.

 EEN 683 Advanced Topics in Vlsi (3 Credits)

-This course covers advanced topics in the design of very large-scale integrated circuits, with emphasis on mixed analog/digital circuits for telecommunications applications.
+Recent and advanced topics in the design of very large-scale integrated circuits, with emphasis on mixed analog/digital circuits for telecommunications applications.
 Topic varies from year to year according to departmental research interests.
 Students may be expected to contribute lectures or seminars on selected topics.

 EEN 690 Advanced Topics I (3 Credits)